 The following bamboos are particularly good choices for keeping in pots:

 We must however highlight the following potential problems with keeping you bamboo plants in a pot or container.
 The main problem occurs with over or under watering.
 A bamboo in a container must be constantly monitored to ensure it has not become too dry and likewise it must not be allowed to become waterlogged.
 The sign of poor watering is usually browning or loss of leaves.
 If this happens, try to correct the watering regime and the plant should show signs of recovery - it is quite hard to kill the roots.
 It is also advisable to feed your containerised bamboos regularly through the growing season - an under nurished bamboo will have yellowing leaves or be pale green.

 Groundcover and stabilising steep banks

 Many of the dwarf and small bamboos (those that grow up to about 2 metres) are superb for groundcover, and soon make a dense, weed-suppressing covering of evergreen leaves.
 We like to use Pleioblastus varieties for a shorter, carpeting effect under shrubs and in woodland, or even to replace a lawn - it can be clipped once a year to create a lawn / carpet.
 Indocalamus tessellatus and Sasa types are ideal where taller cover is required.
 Bamboos are also ideal for stabilising soil on steep slopes and river banks.
 After just a couple of years the network of rhizomes is so well-knitted that the soil is held in place during the most torrential rain (we recommend keeping these watered until established to gain a strong root network).

 Extremely Cold Hardy Bamboo

-Here at Scottish Bamboo we only sell hardy varieties, however these are the 'daddy's':
+Here at Scottish Bamboo we only sell hardy varieties, however these are the ones we consider most cold hardy':

 For more information see our guide using bamboo in your garden design